How to Use Kanban Project Management to Harness the Power of Visual Insights and Maximise the Delivery of Value

 Combined with data-driven insights and consistent input from your team members, the Kanban system suggests applying limits to work in progress to help you instantly spot bottlenecks.
 Project managers often reference the ‘stop starting, start finishing’ philosophy when keeping track of ongoing work.

 Trello does a great job at helping teams manage workflows with its simple, intuitive and lightweight user interface that allows them to clearly visualise works in progress.
 Moreover, by utilising a Cumulative Flow Diagram for Trello, you can better identify bottlenecks before they become a problem.
 If there’s a sharp increase in the gradient of the bands, there may be too much work currently in progress, while flat bands indicate that no tasks are being delivered.
 Just remember to account for any major changes in priorities or team size before drawing conclusions.

 Manage Backlogs by Prioritizing Tasks

 Keeping a backlog of work displayed on your team’s Kanban board can be quite distracting, especially for more complex projects.
-For best results, consider keeping a separate board for backlogs, pulling tasks into the working board only once they’ve been given the go-ahead to start.
+For best results, consider keeping a separate board for backlogs, pulling tasks into the working board once the team has the capacity to do so.

 Maximize Value with Regular Feedback

 You’ll want to prioritise your tasks based on regular feedback from customers and key stakeholders.
 Ultimately, your job is the swift delivery of a top-quality product.
 To that end, using Kanban to manage your project will help you find the fastest route from start to finish.